 The hike to Montserrat Lookout is steep and doesn’t offer extensive views before reaching the summit (1,013m above sea level).
-Still, it’s worth the efforts: it probably is the best and closest view you can get of Mount Barney and Mount Maroon.
+Still, it’s worth the effort: it probably is the best and closest view you can get of Mount Barney and Mount Maroon.
 Plus, you get the opportunity to enjoy the calm Upper Portals.

 You can do the hike in one day, but it’s also possible to do an overnight hike and spend the night at a walk-in campground at the